Mark Ingram II Player Prop Bets for NFL Week 6 | Houston vs. Indianapolis 10/17/2021

 Matchup vs. Indianapolis

-- In his only career matchup against the Colts, Ingram had zero rushing yards, 34.5 fewer yards than his over/under in Sunday's game.
+- In his only career matchup against the Colts, Ingram put up zero rushing yards, 33.5 fewer yards than his over/under in Sunday's game.

-- Ingram did not have a touchdown run in that outing against the Colts.
+- Ingram did not have a touchdown run in that game against the Colts.

 - Note: Ingram's stats vs. Colts date back to 2016.

-- The Colts have the NFL's 14th-ranked defense against the run, surrendering 108.4 yards per game.
+- Allowing 108.4 rushing yards per game, the Colts have the 14th-ranked run defense in the NFL.

-- The Texans are up against the NFL's top D when it comes to rushing TDs allowed (one this year).
+- Ingram and the Texans will face off against the NFL's best defense in terms of rushing touchdowns allowed (one).

 Recent Performances

-- Against the Patriots last week, Ingram rushed 16 times for 41 yards.

-- Ingram has rushed for 86 yards on 28 carries (28.7 yards per game) on the ground over his last three outings.
+- During his last three games, Ingram has 86 rushing yards on 28 carries (28.7 yards per game), with zero touchdowns.

 Ingram's Houston Teammates